 This is the time of year that most people take time to be with their families and spend time with people they love or haven’t seen in a long time.
 As for me though, I’m spending time in the office working hard (or hardly working) which is the first time in my life that I’ve actually not spent time with my family or friends on Christmas day itself.
-Of course I’ll be spending time later tonight with my in-laws and wife so it’s not all bad!

 It’s been a rather crazy and exciting year all told for me.
 I travelled back to South Africa in February, changed schools in July, got my Japanese drivers license in and got married in October.
 It’s only now at the end of the year that I have finally gotten into a rhythm of sorts and feel like I’ve got a handle on my job and new life.
 Continue reading My 2014 in Review

 For me December has always been a time of warm sunny days that are spent relaxing at home with family or hanging out with friends at the beach.
 Japanese winters though are a beast of a different nature.